fbpx

 Acclimatization is crucial before beginning a trek and expedition in the Everest region.
 Altitude sickness can be managed by walking slowly and not rushing.
 During a trek, you should drink plenty of water to prevent dehydration.
 The first-time trekker, who has never done an altitude hike before, can prepare in this way.
 A variety of acclimatization techniques can be used to combat altitude sickness.

-How much does Everest Summit cost?
+How much does the Everest Summit cost?

 Long duration 60 days

 Preparation for an Everest expedition typically takes two months or 60 days.
-It has many challenges, including extremely cold temperatures, low freezing temperatures, and difficult climbing conditions.
+It has many challenges, including extremely cold temperatures, low-freezing temperatures, and difficult climbing conditions.
 The mountain summit is only reached and returned after a long, tough journey.

 Everest expedition season usually begins in late March.
 When you arrive at Everest base camp after taking a flight to Lukla, they begin.
 Before arriving at EBC, we trek through Phakding, Namche, Tengboche, Dingboche, and Gorakshep.
 The expedition begins at the Southern Everest Base Camp (5,300 meters).

-The climbers will acclimatize at camp 1 for two nights before returning to base camp because of hard to ascent faster.
+The climbers will acclimatize at Camp 1 for two nights before returning to base camp because of hard to ascent faster.
 The purpose of this is to make sure they get adapted to the high-altitude conditions of the Everest region.
-After returning to camp 1, they spend a night there before ascending to camp 2, which is at the base of Mt.
+After returning to Camp 1, they spend a night there before ascending to Camp 2, which is at the base of Mt.
 Lhotse.

 Climbing, acclimatizing, and then descending prepare you for the summit climb.
 Getting to the summit takes you to an altitude above 7925 meters, which is also known as the “Death Zone”.
 Mount Everest expeditions take around 2 months due to the high level of risk.